-As an Affiliate of APHA, each state or regional public health association must pay dues to APHA, as well as participate in annual reports on advocacy and overall organizational function.
-Affiliates that do not pay their dues are not able to vote on the Governing Council.
-This is outlined in the APHA-Affiliate Memorandum of Understanding.
+As an Affiliate of APHA, each state or regional public health association must pay dues to APHA, as well as participate in annual reports

 Current Assessment of Affiliate Dues

 Affiliates are assessed \$2.50 for each member and credited \$1 for each member who is also a member of APHA.
 Affiliates with organizational memberships are also assessed 2% of the total revenue from their organizational membership.
 This rate is established by the APHA Executive Board, subject to approval by a two-thirds vote of the Governing Council.